When there is a death in the workplace

 Only a small number of large employers, who meet specific requirements, are able to self-insure.
-In order to determine if the employer concerned is self-insured, an inquiry can be made either directly to the employer, or to Q-COMP, which regulates the licensing of self-insurers.
+In order to determine if the employer concerned is self-insured, an inquiry can be made either directly to the employer, or to the Workers' Compensation Regulator, which regulates the licensing of self-insurers.

 Speak to funeral directors, family doctors or religious ministers for further help and advice.
 Other useful organisations are listed.
 Some of these organisations may charge a fee.